w4jbm/Python-Programs/README.md

 ## And the fine print...

-To the extent applicable, all writeups, code, and other material in this repository is:
+To the extent applicable, all code and other material in this repository is:

 Copyright 2019 by James McClanahan and made available under the terms of The MIT License.